jakopako/goskyr/README.md

 _Subkey: `regex_extract`_

-It might be a bit more complex to extract the desired information.
+In some cases, it might be a bit more complex to extract the desired information.
 Take for instance the concert scraper configuration for "Kaufleuten", shown above, more specifically the config snippet for the `title` field.

 ```yml
 fields: